Hacking Block Support Into UIMenuItem

 While developing a new version of PSPDFKit, I started using UIMenuController more and more.
-The first thing you’ll notice is that it’s different from your typical target/action pattern: the target is missing.
+The first thing you’ll notice is that it’s different from your typical target/action pattern, in that the target is missing:

-This is partly actually pretty genius. iOS checks if the @selector can be invoked calling
+This is actually pretty genius, in part. iOS checks if the @selector can be invoked calling

 nextResponder returns nil.

-A typical resonder chain looks like this: UIView -> UIViewController -> UINavigationController -> UIApplication -> AppDelegate.
+A typical responder chain looks like this: UIView -> UIViewController -> UINavigationController -> UIApplication -> AppDelegate.

-Now this is great in theory, if you implement e.g.
+Now this is great in theory.
+For example, if you implement

 copy: on your viewController, the firstResponder can be any subview and it still works.
-In practice however I found this more limitating and annoying.
+In practice, however, I found this more limiting and annoying.
 And I’m not the only one.

 1 2 3